You’re reviewing your updated design files when a vital question arises: Will this product update affect your manufacturing process?

 First, we’ll review the potential changes you might make to your products.
 Afterward, you should be able to predict which updates will likely lead to production changes and what those changes will entail.

-Product updates that involve changes in the material could either lead to significant cost and production changes or no changes whatsoever.
+Product updates that involve material changes might either lead to significant cost and production changes or no changes whatsoever.

 It’s worth noting that ANY material changes can have a domino effect on other parts of the process.
-Changing your material from a 2 mil thickness to a 5 mil thickness may require you to purchase new die cut tooling.
-It also could result in a bigger roll of material that requires a larger box, ultimately resulting in a slightly higher shipping cost and more consumed storage space.
+Changing your material from a 2 mil thickness to a 5 mil thickness may require you to purchase new die cut tooling, or result in a bigger roll of material that requires a larger box, ultimately resulting in a slightly higher shipping cost and more consumed storage space.

 Changes in part geometry range from minute to significant, so how will you know whether it affects your process?